trex-paxos/trex-paxos-jvm/paxos-advisory-locks/README.md

 You can use advisory locks for things like:

-* Coordinating access to shared resources in distributed systems2
+* Coordinating access to shared resources in distributed systems
-* Managing concurrent background processing tasks2
+* Managing concurrent background processing tasks
-* Controlling access to resources stored in memory or external systems3
-* Preventing duplicate execution of scheduled tasks2
+* Preventing duplicate execution of scheduled tasks
 * Coordinating multi-node task distribution

-It is important to have high availability and strong consistency guarantees when trying to acquire advisory locks.
-This is because the locks are used to

-The concept of an advisory lock is a fundamental building block for distributed systems.
-It is a bad idea to call them locks in a Java library, as they are not locks in the traditional JVM sense as per {@link java.util.concurrent.locks.Lock}.
-They are more like leases.
-The closest thing in the JVM world is a {@link java.util.concurrent.locks.StampedLock} where there is a handle to the acquired lock and a different thread may release the lock than the one that acquired it.
+* Tracking many servers or processes (or pods) coming and going over time.
+* Tracking which server is a leader or designated manager of an area of work.

+>  For example, an application might use a lock to elect a primary, which would then handle all access to that data for a
+> considerable time, perhaps hours or days.
+[Mike Burrows](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf)

+An advisory locking service aims at providing coarse-grained locks visible to a large number of clients.
+For strong consistency and high availability they require messages to be exchange with timeouts that are measured in tens of seconds or minutes.
+In contrast, fine-grained locks are typically held for avery short durations, often a few seconds or less.
+Fine-grained locks are used to synchronize highly frequent operations, such as individual transactions or small fast updates within a system.
+Because of their short duration and high frequency of acquisition and release, fine-grained locks impose a significant load on a server.

+You can use the coarse-grained lock to allocate which processes or sets of serves are in charge of your own application specific fine-grained locks:

+> Fortunately, it is straightforward for clients to implement their own fine-grained locks tailored to their application.
+> An application might partition its locks into groups and use ... coarse-grained locks to allocate these lock groups
+> to application-specific lock servers.
+[Mike Burrows](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf)

+Which is just saying you can use a three node lock-sever cluster to designate which of your application servers will be your running fine-grained, very short-lived and very high throughput locks.

 It is crucial concept for advisory locking service that different threads or even different processes can take and release advisory locks.
 The advisory lock is not a resource managed in the JVM process.
-It is held in a distributed store accessed by many JVMs.
-We must make network calls to acquire and release the advisory lock.
-These will likely be on different threads.
-This means we need a handle to the logical lease that can be passed around to different threads.

-In the JVM there is no concept of a lock automatically being released after some time.
-The JVM lock APIs that use time units are to timeout on attempting to acquire the lock.
-They do not release the lock after a certain time.
-In contrast, with a distributed advisory advisory, from a practical perspective it is extremely useful that leases do have an expiry time.
-It ensures that crashed JVMs do not keep locks forever.

-We will always be making network calls to acquire and release locks.
-Lost network packets means that the current JVM may we may have actually acquired the advisory lock but the response was lost.
-Retrying on RuntimeIOException to find we had the advisory lock already is a good idea.
-That looks no different to reacquiring a reentrant lock.
-So we only supply those.
-If you want non-reentrant locks semantics then simply use a JVM Non-ReentrantLock while holding the lease.
+In any large distributed system the processes that use a locking service will themselves crash.
+Typically, timeouts of minutes are used on advisory locks.
+The lock service can fail over in seconds without causing critical harm to the over health of the distributed system it supports.
+Yet it would be highly resilient, and it should automatically fail over ideally in a few short seconds.

 ### Time Marches Backwards